eurmn/telegram-gpt3-chatbot/README.md

 ```
 By doing so, the AI will believe it actually sent the `[something]` message.

 Most importantly, when `CONTINUOUS_CONVERSATION` is set to `true`, the bot stores **ALL** messages from **ALL** chats, this means private messages, groups and everything else.
-This is because the bot was not coded to be used by multiple different people, if you want to used it, you should host it yourself.
+This is because the bot was not coded to be used by multiple different people, if you want to use it, you should host it yourself.

 ## Todo:
  - [ ] Add whitelist/blacklist for chat IDs.